bytebase/relay/README.md

 ## Bytebase

 The Bytebase sinker will receive messages from the Gerrit hook, then create the issue for the SQL change.
+The Bytebase sinker also depends on the Gerrit service.
+Check the docs below for the [Gerrit service](#gerrit-service).

+#### `--bytebase-url`

+The Bytebase service URL.
+You can use the external URL in production.
+Check the docs about external URL: https://www.bytebase.com/docs/get-started/install/external-url

+#### `--bytebase-service-account`

+The Bytebase service account.
+Used to call the Bytebase OpenAPI.

+#### `--bytebase-service-key`

+The Bytebase service key.
+Used to call the Bytebase OpenAPI.

+# Service

+<a id="gerrit-service"></a>
+## Gerrit

+The Gerrit API service.

 ### Flags